Schaefer Beer

+History

 Advertising campaigns

 The advertising slogan for Schaefer beer is the jingle "Schaefer is the one beer to have when you're having more than one."
 An earlier advertising campaign from the 1950s asserted, "What do you hear in the best of circles?
 Schaefer, all around!"
 In Spanish, Schaefer's slogan was "Es la mejor, cuando se toma mas de una!" ("It is the best, when you are having more than one!")

 Schaefer had major exhibitions at both of New York City's World's Fairs, held in Flushing Meadows Park.
 During both the 1939 New York World's Fair and the 1964 New York World's Fair, Schaefer sponsored "Schaefer Center", a restaurant that used beer as an ingredient in many dishes.

 Schaefer was the official beer sponsor of the Brooklyn Dodgers from 1951 until the franchise's departure for Los Angeles following the 1957 season.
 During that span, one of its advertisement was featured at the top of Ebbets Field's scoreboard on the right-field wall.
 The letters h or the first e on the wordmark lit up depending on whether the official scorer ruled that a batter reached base on a hit or an error, respectively.

 Foxboro Stadium, the home stadium of the New England Patriots from 1971-2001, was originally named Schaefer Stadium after the beer company paid naming rights for the privilege, one of the earliest known examples of a stadium selling naming rights.
 After 12 years, the contract expired and the name was changed to Sullivan Stadium in 1983 (after the family that owned the team).

 During the 1970s and 1980s, Schaefer was one of the top selling beers in Puerto Rico and Guam.
 A large and quite famous Schaefer beer billboard was once displayed at the main entrance to the city of Bayamón.
-Schaefer still upholds the record for being the beer with the most unit sales in Puerto Rico, 13 million cases in a year, in the year 1979-80.
-It became quite famous among Puerto Rican salsa fans and superstars like Frankie Ruiz, Tito Rojas, and Lalo Rodríguez.
+Schaefer still holds the record for being the beer with the most unit sales in Puerto Rico, 13 million cases in a year, in 1979-80.
+It became well known among Puerto Rican salsa fans.